Hcode00/hpaper/README.md

 - **Pywal Integration**: Optional automatic color scheme generation using pywal for system-wide theming.
 - **Flexible Rotation**: Customizable auto-rotation intervals with manual control and timer reset functionality.
 - **Monitor-Specific Control**: Supports per-monitor wallpaper management for multi-display setups.
+- **Low Memory Usage**: uses just about 1 to 8 megabytes of memory.

 ## How It Works